 roller blinds are easier to clean than roman blinds

 Roller blinds are comparatively easier to clean than material roman blinds.
 Roman blinds also require dry cleaning so as not to cause any stain or shrinkage of the material.
-Our roller blind fabrics are all mould resistant and can be easily wiped down with
+Our window blinds are made from mould resistant fabrics and can be easily wiped down with damp cloth.

 With the introduction of thermal fabrics in roller blinds, they offer similar heat retention properties to roman blinds and will reduce heat loss through your windows.